-Therefore, to ensure that community noise standards are met for the proposed project, the project site shall be developed in substantial compliance with the mitigation contained in the "Conclusions and Recommendations" section of the above-referenced Acoustical Analysis.
+Therefore, with firing range activities not expected to be audible at distances of greater than approximately twenty feet from the exterior facades, and would not be expected to be audible over existing ambient noise levels at any existing sensitive receptor location in the vicinity of the project site.
+The project site shall be developed in substantial compliance with the mitigation contained in the "Conclusions and Recommendations" section of the above-referenced Acoustical Analysis.
 As described in the analysis, the following measures shall contain the following: